tokonoma/2web2ui/docs/testing/types.md

 });
 ```

 The important thing to point out here is that a snapshot test _always_ succeeds on its first run.
-The first run creates a `__snapshots__` folder adjacent to wherever the test lives, and then puts a `.snap` file that matches thet test file's name in that folder.
+The first run creates a `__snapshots__` folder adjacent to wherever the test lives, and then puts a `.snap` file that matches the test file's name in that folder.
 Inside that `.snap` file will be a string that looks like this:

 ```
 // Jest Snapshot v1, https://goo.gl/fbAQLP